 The Ultimate Boat builds also cool sailing yachts.
 But we’re focussing on their impressive Rigid Inflatable Boats.

-Let’s start with a jaw-dropping statement: “UBC boats are built from the latest materials, utilising the patented and recyclable composite material DANU™, a super tough, hydrophobic composite that uses the same infusion bagging build methods as GRP and Carbon but is stronger and lighter than GRP.”
+Let’s start with a jaw-dropping statement: “UB boats are built from the latest materials, utilising the patented and recyclable composite material DANU™, a super tough, hydrophobic composite that uses the same infusion bagging build methods as GRP and Carbon but is stronger and lighter than GRP.”

 I believe this is a serious game changer!
 We will come to that later in an interview with Jeroen Wats, Technical and Innovation Director of Ultimate Boats.